adidas · CRM Strategy

 33 programmes.
 5 phases.
 3 templates.
 Each template encodes the logic, tone, and structure of its phase — so global markets can execute without reinventing the system every time.

-Templates by phase — Discover/Re-engage, Decide/Convert, and Validate/Analyse, with anchor programmes for each
+Templates by phase — Discover/Re-engage, Decide/Convert, and Validate/Analyse

 These are two of the three templates developed as part of the system — shown applied to specific programmes as proof of concept.
 Each template defines the structure, components, and tone for its phase.
 Any market team can adapt it without starting from scratch.

-From: showing up only when the user is already ready to buy
+Only showing interest once the user is ready to buy

 Help on size and fit — surfaces the user's saved size and relevant fit guidance.
 Removes the main blocker at the comparison stage.